 Justin Brice Guariglia (b.
-1974) is a contemporary visual artist known for large scale photographic, sculptural and installation based works that explore the relationship between humans and the natural world.
+1974) is a visual and conceptual artist known for his photographic, sculptural and installation based works that explore the relationship between humans and the natural world.

 “...the cognitive dissonance on these issues is so great, artists like Justin can provide something to hold onto" said Beatrice Galilee, Daniel Brodsky Associate Curator of Architecture and Design at the Metropolitan Museum of Art.^